 Happy Azziz (Neil D’Souza) is another great character.
 Azziz is the local newsagent/kebab shop owner that slightly oversteps the mark every time Jon and Alice visit him (“Happy pleasuring, my friends”).
 Camp Raymond (Keith Flood) is also great; he’s the inappropriate, permanently-drunk client of Alice.

 The thing that makes Fight For The Remote so great is that it is so universally recognisable.
 Anybody with a live-in partner will instantly identify with the situations and characters; I saw a lot of myself in Jon.

 The writers have managed to capture the essence of the long-term relationship perfectly.
 The script is sharp and well written.
 It effortlessly manages to bridge together the bigger issues and challenges that couple’s face with the smaller, more trivial subjects such as Deal or No Deal.
-From the title of the episode you can guess it’s adult humor which deals with sex, frustration and love.
-Over all this is a genuinely funny comedy that deserves a lot of success.
+From the title of the episode, you can guess it’s adult humour which deals with sex, frustration and love.
+Overall this is a genuinely funny comedy that deserves a lot of success.